chooseaconduct/chooseaconduct.github.io/README.md

 ### Q: What's the point?
 That's the whole code?
 Three words?
 Where's the enforcement procedure and process?

-**A**: Most code of conducts are page long political manifestos by "social jacobin revolutionaries / warriors" that try to enforce an utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
+**A**: Most code of conducts are page long political manifestos by "social jacobin (*) revolutionaries / warriors" that try to enforce an utopia by self-appointed, self-righteous virtue committees with threats and execution of social exclusion (and personal destruction).
 History tells us how that ends - read up on tyranny (and why free speech is not something to give up lightly.)
+Is the right to criticize and call the code of conduct bullshit or to call out bullshitters guaranteed in the charter?
+With "human nature is what it is" will misuse for personal vendettas surprise you?

 Thus, Choose-A-Conduct offers alternative code of conducts.
 Or inspires you to write your own.
 Remember - Love (not fear) conquers all.
 Be the change you want to see in the world.
 Learn to forgive.
 Be a mensch (or try to.)
 Humanitas.

+---
+*: jacobin -  radical, left-wing revolutionary politics  especially when it exhibits dogmatism and violent repression